kbosa-risc/mcpf-getting-started/src/python/README.md

 ./pipeline_runtime.py ../mcp_use_case_getting_started/first_use_case.yaml
 ```

 For particular yaml configuration examples, see the use cases.
-For coding guldelines and best practices, see [mcp_general_functions/README.md](mcp_general_functions/README.md)
+For coding guidelines and best practices, see [mcp_general_functions/README.md](mcp_general_functions/README.md)